An Architect's Guide to Kitchen Cabinets

 METABOX are metal drawers made from eco-friendly materials that come exclusively in white.
 The simple look is matched by a minimum number of components, allowing many possibilities for placing items.
 The drawers have a maximum capacity of 30 kg.

-All drawer systems from this company have a built-in BLUMOTION soft-closing mechanism, which in turn is integrated into the lift, hinges, and the structure of the drawer itself.
+All drawer systems in the Blum kitchen designs have a built-in BLUMOTION soft-closing mechanism, which in turn is integrated into the lift, hinges, and the structure of the drawer itself.

 Hettich Kitchen Drawers